p-mckenzie/p-mckenzie.github.io/_posts/2019-07-22-Wake-county-restaurants.md

 |1002|4092015443|94.0|2015-09-25 00:00:00+00:00|Follow-Up: 10/05/2015|Inspection|Jennifer Edwards|4768|

-Interestingly, only about 97% of the rows in `inspections` can be connected to `restaurants`, and we need all the data for modeling, we we'll only retain those that can be linked back to the other tables.
+Interestingly, only about 97% of the rows in `inspections` can be connected to `restaurants`, and we need all the data for modeling, so we'll only retain those that can be linked back to the other tables.
 ```python
 insp = insp[insp['HSISID'].isin(rest['HSISID'])]
 ```

-We're not going to use `violations` beyond a measure of how many violations each inspection found, so the majority of the columns are irrelevant. however, we will perform the same filter as we did for `inspections`, so that all `violations` can be connected to `restaurants`, using `inspections` as a crosswalk.
+We're not going to use `violations` beyond a measure of how many violations each inspection found, so the majority of the columns are irrelevant.
+However, we will perform the same filter as we used on `inspections`, so that all `violations` can be connected to `restaurants`, using `inspections` as a crosswalk.
 ```python
 viol = viol.drop('HSISID', axis=1).join(insp.set_index('PERMITID')['HSISID'].drop_duplicates(),